yusuke817/RT1_3rd_assignment/README.md

 ```
 4. Running the program

-You should run the launch file.
+You should run the launch file including simulation_gmapping.launch, move_base.launch, menu node and teleop node.
+These two nodes are developed and introduced by me.

 ```
 $ roslaunch final_assignment final_assignment.launch